kappasquare/eski/README.md

             ]
         }

-	**Note**: The core idea of Eskimo is to generate random data, to replicate the real world scenarios more effectively.
+	**Note**: The core idea of Eski is to generate random data, to replicate the real world scenarios more effectively.
 This means the number of orders in the above example, need not always be 2.
 As we'll see, the field can be configured to generate random number of orders.

     ## Schema

     The Schema is a JSON file that defines the structure of the entire API response and also specifies what data has to filled for each field of the response.

-    Now, let's take a look at how the Eskimo Schema looks like, to fulfil our requirement:
+    Now, let's take a look at how the Eski Schema looks like, to fulfil our requirement:

         {
             ":is": object",